FTFY-Software/rcosbot/docs/privacy.md

 **Effective 20 August 2026.**

-rcosbot ("the bot") is a moderation and audit-logging bot operated by the staff of the AquaFPS Discord server.
+rcosbot ("the bot") is a moderation and audit-logging bot operated by the staff of select discord servers.
 This policy describes what the bot processes, why, and how long it is kept.
 You can see a short version at any time inside Discord by running `/privacy`.

 ## Message content